R4EPI/R4EPIs-website/content/welcome/_index.en.md

 ### RStudio Desktop

-**[RStudio](https://www.rstudio.com) is an interface (Integrated Development Environment) for easier use of R**, and enables production of automated reports.
-For RStudio to function you must also have R installed on the computer.
+**[RStudio](https://www.rstudio.com) is an interface for easier use of R**, and enables production of automated reports.
+RStudio must be downloaded separately and in order for it to function **you must also have R installed on the computer**.

 Please have RStudio [version 1.1.463 or greater installed](https://www.rstudio.com/products/rstudio/download/#download).